demichelislab/prodeTool/README.md

 # PRODE: Neighborhood Informed Essential and Context Essential scores
 [![CodeFactor](https://www.codefactor.io/repository/github/cantorethomas/prodetool/badge)](https://www.codefactor.io/repository/github/cantorethomas/prodetool)

+N.B.: this repository is still a work in progress.

 PRODE is a tool that integrates Gene Effects data and Protein-Protein Interactions to compute, for each gene, Neighborhood-Informed Essential (NIE) or Neighborhood-Informd Context Essential (NICE) scores.